Cost of LivingUpdated May 2026

 Is the Utah state average different from Salt Lake City's?

-Utah's state average for rent prices is $2,017, which is lower than Salt Lake City's average of $2,044.
-This means Salt Lake City is on the pricier side even within its own state.
+Utah's state average for rent prices is $1,496, which is actually higher than Salt Lake City's $1,414.
+Salt Lake City is one of the more affordable cities within Utah for this category.

 How can I save money on rent prices in Salt Lake City?